 Similarly, gasket head fasteners often have an EPDM washer that will corrode from UV exposure over time, which could lead to a potential leak zone.
 The best fix may just be to replace the fastener altogether.

 The integrity of the panels and the seams that hold the panels together will make or break a metal roof system.
-So it’s important to check that the panels haven’t loosened, dislodged, or moved too much from their original position and that all of the seams are still tight and undamaged.
+So it’s important to check that the panels haven’t loosened, dislodged, or moved too much from their original position and that all the seams are still tight and undamaged.
 The contractors should also ensure that enough space has been allotted for thermal movement for expansion and contraction.

 Penetration points also have their own specific flashing materials, such as those installed around chimneys, air vents, skylights, or solar panels.
-It’s especially important to check the degradation of rubber flashings, such as vent pipe boots, because UV rays will break the material down over time.
-In addition to checking that the flashing materials are maintained, the maintenance contractor should make sure these roof add-ons haven’t exposed the paint or the metal on the roof to potentially degrading materials, such as chemicals or dissimilar metals.
+It’s important to check the degradation of rubber flashings, such as vent pipe boots, because UV rays will break the material down over time.
+In addition to checking that the flashing materials are maintained, the maintenance contractor should ensure these roof add-ons haven’t exposed the paint or the metal on the roof to potentially degrading materials, such as chemicals or dissimilar metals.

-Final Thoughts on Metal Roofing Maintenance
+Final Thoughts on Metal Roof Maintenance

 Here are some considerations to keep in mind: